carcasonne/ProjectBank/README.md

 ```

 ## Tips

-### Loading...
-If the program is stuck loading projects after your initial login, try to log out and in again.

 ### Invite Supervisor
 If you want to test the feature, here is a list of supervisor mails likely to be in your seeding of the system: